mozilla-releng/relengdocs/procedures/doing_a_firefox_release.rst

 builds, uploading build artifacts to a staging location on `http://archive.mozilla.org/` (S3), staging the release on our update server, Balrog, and running install and update testing.

-Push - This phase takes all the build artifacs that were promoted and uploaded to the staging location on archive.m.o and pushes (copies) them to a final archive.m.o directory.
+Push - This phase takes all the build artifacts that were promoted and uploaded to the staging location on archive.m.o and pushes (copies) them to a final archive.m.o directory.
 It will also do some final update testing.

 Ship - This final phase will make the release live and available on mozilla.org and start serving updates to existing